TheMorc/screenduo-userspace/README.md

 ./duo "Fred\n\c3Barney" - Prints Fred in white color and Barney in blue color on new line
 ```
 ### Feature wish list *(depends on my speed and knowledge)*
-- [x] SDL pseudoemulator that's capable of processing keyboard events and showing the same pixel data sent through libusb without even needing to have real ASUS ScreenDUO at home
+- [x] SDL pseudoemulator that's capable of processing keyboard events and showing the same pixel data sent through libusb without even needing to have a real ASUS ScreenDUO
 - [x] Get it to compile on Linux with the same codebase
 - [x] Get it to compile on Windows with the same codebase and on my lowest target - Windows XP
 - [x] Get it to compile on Mac OS X/macOS with the same codebase on my lowest target - Mac OS 10.7
 - [ ] Fix args system
-- [ ] Add configs (ex. for enabling SDL mode and other stuff)
+- [x] Add configs (ex. for enabling SDL mode and other stuff)
 - [ ] Add more UI functions
 - [ ] Make some Lua extension api